Dry Eye Diagnosis and Monitoring Software

 Accurate and objective quantification of dry eye enables clear clinical end point making it an invaluable tool in clinical trials.

-Symptom assessment is a key component of dry eye diagnosis and management and an objective measurement of the severity of the disease can assist consultants in diagnosing and managing the condition and could be used for quantification of dry eye in clinical trials.
+An objective measurement of corneal staining and severity of the disease can assist consultants in diagnosing and managing the condition and could be used for quantification of in clinical trials.

 Intellectual Property Status